So, you want to be a copywriter, huh?

 However, once you do, you can look forward to perks like:

-- Very competitive salaries often in the six figure range.
+- The average advertising copywriter salary is in the six figure range.

 - Being able to witness first-hand how large companies write copy for clients and their own services.